tneigerux/svg-example/src/site/index.md

 ctalink: https://www.amazon.com/dp/B089NB883H
 ---

 ## All smartphones have reminders, but atendit is different.
 Other reminder systems are limited to the calendar, clock, or GPS.
-The atendit system leverages our atendit sensor, which uses motion detection & bluetooth to alert, remind, & notify you based on custom rules you tailor using the atendit app.
+The atendit system leverages our atendit sensor, which uses motion detection & bluetooth to remind, notify & alert you based on custom rules you tailor using the atendit app.